There’s no denying that food tourism is increasing and any yacht charter guest to the French Riviera will find Nice a culinary stopover worth making.

 You’ll find inventive uses for vegetables (beignets de fleurs de courgettes, lightly battered and fried courgette blossoms), authentic classics (ravioli Niçoise, pasta filled with the Provençal version of beef bourguignon) and plates for the adventurous foodie such as trulle, a dish similar to black pudding with rice, chard and pig’s blood.

 Nice has an incredible number of restaurants ranging from street vendors to authentic bistros and Michelin-starred establishments, so it can be overwhelming to whittle down where to dine.
-If you want to eat like a local and find the dishes the locals love, here are our suggestions below for 12 top places to visit.
+If you want to eat like a local and find the dishes the locals love, here are our suggestions below for 12 top places to visit in Nice:

 Excellent food at great prices, Bistro d’Antoine is extremely popular serving robust dishes such as veal with tuna sauce and Perugia sausages with brown lentils.
 We also think it’s a fine contender for the best lobster risotto and salade niçoise in town.
 They don’t have a website, but call by in person well in advance or book via telephone as reservations are recommended.